Docs

 Complete

-is done in the sink table without worrying about the primary keys.
-ReplicaDB will perform the following actions on a complete
+The complete mode makes a complete replica of the source table, of all its data, from source to sink.
+In complete mode, only INSERT is done in the sink table without worrying about the primary keys.
+ReplicaDB will perform the following actions on a complete replication:

 - Truncate the sink table with the